-Resveratrol, perhaps best known as a component of red wine, has been shown to mimic certain beneficial aspects of caloric restriction, including protection against type 2 diabetes.
+Dr. Chung’s group is also working to understand the key molecular mechanisms that underlie the beneficial effects of caloric restriction in order to develop therapeutic strategies that mimic these effects and protect against metabolic diseases.
+Resveratrol, perhaps best known as a component of red wine, has been shown to mimic certain beneficial aspects of caloric restriction, including mitochondrial biogenesis, autophagy and protection against obesity-related diseases such as type 2 diabetes.
 Dr. Chung and his colleagues are studying the signaling pathways activated by resveratrol to tease apart their modes of action and discover the pathways that contribute to the prevention of type 2 diabetes.
-Using various animal models, they have demonstrated that while resveratrol does not directly target SIRT1, as previously proposed, it does inhibit phosphodiesterases (PDEs), which results in increased levels of the signaling molecule cAMP and activation of AMPK.
+Using various animal models, they have demonstrated that while resveratrol does not directly target SIRT1, as previously proposed, it does inhibit phosphodiesterases (PDEs), which results in increased levels of the signaling molecule cyclic AMP and activation of AMPK.
 They have been able to mimic the protective effects of resveratrol with a selective inhibitor of PDE4.
 This work was selected as a "best of 2012 paper" by Cell.

 Dr. Chung believes that many common obesity and aging-related diseases are linked to mitochondrial production of oxygen radicals, which activate the inflammatory pathways.
 Indeed, signature hallmarks of obesity and aging are mitochondrial dysfunction and inflammation.
 His laboratory is employing an extensive range of in vitro and mouse models to understand the biochemical pathways that couple mitochondrial dysfunction to vascular diseases, immune dysfunction (inflammation), type 2 diabetes, fatty liver and neurodegeneration.